vldr/Relay/README.md

 # Protocol

 Relay uses the concept of rooms, which represent a list of clients that wish to send data between each other.
 A client can create a room and have other clients join the room.
 Once inside a room, data can be relayed.
-- To create and join rooms, we use the *text-protocol*.
+- To create and join rooms, we use the *text protocol*.
-- To send data between clients, we use the *binary-protocol*.
+- To send data between clients, we use the *binary protocol*.

-The **text-protocol** uses JSON to communicate between the client and the relay server to create and join rooms.
+The **text protocol** uses JSON to communicate between the client and the relay server to create and join rooms.

-The **binary-protocol** uses a single byte at the start of your data to indicate the destination (when sending) and the source (when receiving).
+The **binary protocol** uses a single byte at the start of your data to indicate the destination (when sending) and the source (when receiving).

 **Example:**

-To use the text-protocol in JavaScript, you would write:
+To use the text protocol in JavaScript, you would write:
 ```javascript
 const webSocket = new WebSocket("<URL>");
 webSocket.send(`{"type": "create"}`);
 ```

-To use the binary-protocol in JavaScript, you would write:
+To use the binary protocol in JavaScript, you would write:
 ```javascript
 const webSocket = new WebSocket("<URL>");
 webSocket.send(new Uint8Array(255, 1, 2, 3));
 ```

-**Note:** Text can still be sent using the binary-protocol, it would just need to be wrapped in a Uint8Array or be sent using the binary opcode (if using a WebSocket library).
+**Note:** Text can still be sent using the binary protocol, it would just need to be wrapped in a Uint8Array or be sent using the binary opcode (if using a WebSocket library).

 ## Text Protocol